RSR-TG-Info/Handwritingbot/README.md

 <a href="https://t.me/MZupbot">Handwriting Bot</a>

 ## Deploy
-You can deploy this bot to Heroku, other are soon.
+You can deploy to Heroku, other are soon.

 <details><summary>Deploy To Heroku</summary>
 <p>